 In addition to buying coverage via the state and federal exchanges, individuals and small businesses are able to purchase health care through brokers and directly through health insurance carriers.
 You can choose a broker when purchasing within the Exchange to assist you during the initial application process and throughout the year.
 There is no incremental cost to you in choosing and using a broker either inside or outside of the Exchange.

-November 1, 2017 is the first day that individuals, families and small businesses can apply for coverage beginning in 2018.
+November 1, 2018 is the first day that individuals, families and small businesses can apply for coverage beginning January 1, 2019.

 Individual Open Enrollment

-Open-Enrollment for 2018: Enrollment in health plans effective in 2018 will begin on November 1, 2017 and end on December 15, 2017.
+Open-Enrollment for 2019: Enrollment in health plans effective January 1, 2019 will begin on November 1, 2018 and end on December 15, 2018.
 Applications will generally only be accepted during this open enrollment period.
 There are exceptions for “special enrollment” within 60 days of a life-changing event, such as the loss of a job, death of a spouse or birth of a child.
 This is similar to how Open Enrollment periods work for coverage through an employer-based health insurance plan.
 If you have a Special Enrollment Period you need to submit your application within 60 days of your prior coverage ending AND by the 15th of the month prior to the first of the month you want your new individual coverage to commence.

 Small Business Open Enrollment

 Small business employers will have an annual election period prior to the group’s annual open enrollment period.
 Other than the annual open enrollment period, employees can only enroll or change plans once a year, unless they qualify for a special enrollment period (e.g., loss of other group coverage, permanent move out of state, etc.).